Pepe Arias: Early years

-José Pablo Arias Martinez was born in the former Mercado de Abasto district of Buenos Aires on 16 January 1900.
+José Pablo Arias Martinez was born in the former Abasto district of Buenos Aires on 16 January 1900.

 He first appeared on stage in 1916, and became a remarkable stage actor in grotesque, comedy and drama roles.

 In 1922 the influence of the company of Madame Rasimi and her Ba-Ta-Clán, arrived from Paris, established the structure of the Buenos Aires revue.

 Arias learned his art among the founders of Argentine theater, such as Luis Arata and Enrique Da Rosas.

 He perfected all the elements of farce and grotesque, with his face painted with extreme make-up.
 He also played serious roles, and earned the Municipal Award for best dramatic actor for his performance in Ovid by Laurent Doillet at the Odeon Theatre in 1942.

 Film and radio

 Arias' style became established when he moved to film and radio.

 He was a pioneer of talking films, and appeared in twenty four films.

 These included the brilliant Kilómetro 111 (1938) directed by Mario Soffici and Fantasmas en Buenos Aires (1943) directed by Enrique Santos Discépolo.

 He became known on radio for delivering monologues as characters such as "Don Vistobueno Ciruela".

 He also starred in long-running revues at the Maipo and the Nacional theaters, and would deliver his monologues on stage.

 He avoided television, which he called "a dreadful fire that burns with lightning speed".